massirr/authing-your-genai/dev_day_workshop_steps/01-running-the-app.md

 In the [Auth0 Dashboard](https://manage.auth0.com/#/applications) you should see a two applications:

-1. Default App; and
+1. Default App
-1. WebApp Quickstart Client.
+2. WebApp Quickstart Client.

 We are going to use the second as it was created and setup for us in the past step.
 Click on _WebApp Quickstart Client_ and in the **Settings** tab you are going to copy 3 values to update the `.env.local` file like so: